SpookyBlack29/casual/Tier Guide.md

-## Casual RPG Tier Guide by SpookyBlack
+## Casual RPG Tier Guide created by SpookyBlack // updated by iFailz

 To reach the first Tier you must first reach level 100.